cmendo16/vinyl-vibes/README.md

 # Vinyl Vibes

 **Vinyl Vibes** is a full-stack web marketplace where users can view, sell, and make offers on vinyl records.

-Built using: JavaScript, CSS, HTML, and MongoDB using the MVC architecture.

 ---